timdv91/XnorDuinoDesktop/README.md

    Wireless Zigbee communication is implemented using Digi XBee modules.
    Large portions of wireless communication is handled within the XnorBee libraries.

+##Documentation:
+- Documentation will be up within some days.

 ## License:

 All code is licensed under the MPLv2 License.